-Sony got smart with the new Sony A7r III and gave it a new processor, new buffer, a touch screen and a completely new battery.
-The same battery as the Sony A9.
+Sony got smart with the new Sony A7r III and equipped it with a new processor, increased buffer, a touch screen, and a completely new battery—the same battery as the Sony A9.

 Why is this important?